 5.2.4 The elderly currently use medical or health care equipment at home

 At present, there are 9 elderly people using medical or rehabilitation equipment at home, accounting for 81.82% of the total number.
 Most of the tools used during the period are health care and household standing tools.
-Most of the health care equipment are massage chairs, physiotherapy devices, health buckets, etc. the medical equipment are sphygmomanometers, oximeters, oxygen respirators, blood glucose meters, respirators, etc. One old man said, "if you feel uncomfortable at home, you can check it at any time.
+Most of the health care equipment are massage chairs, physiotherapy devices, health buckets, etc. the medical equipment are sphygmomanometers, oximeters, oxygen respirators, blood glucose meters, respirators, etc. One old man said, "if you feel uncomfortable at home, you can check it at any time”.

 5.2.5 The way elderly people socialize